AboutMobile RecipesArchivesStoreForumsMake Your Own Cookbook

 It has been a while since I've featured one of my big bowls so I thought I'd show you how I used one of my bags of white quinoa as the base for a tasty, satisfying, and seasonal lunch.
 An added perk is that it is also a zucchini recipe, a way to use up some of the zucchini you are no doubt encountering this time of year.

-For the vegetarians out there, this is a good recipe if you are looking to get a nice amount of protein in a meal - quinoa is a good source, as are the eggs.
+For those of you looking for vegetarian recipe inspiration, this is a good recipe if you are looking to get a nice amount of protein in a meal - quinoa is a good source, as are the eggs.

 Quinoa and Grilled Zucchini Recipe